becklabs/open-swim-neu/README.md

 ## Overview
 Hosts a subscribable calendar for Northeastern University's Open Swim Schedule.

 Periodically runs a Github Action to fetch the latest open swim events from Northeastern's events API and generate an `.ics` calendar file from them.
-The calendar is served via GitHub Pages, making it easy to access and subscribe to.
+The calendar is then served via GitHub Pages.

 ### Calendar URL
 ```